 First and foremost, the company’s management needs to give an example and take days off, not work themselves to death.
 So if the owner skips a day or two and the world does not fall apart, it is a clear signal for the rest of the company.

-But sometimes this signal is not strong enough.
+But every so regularly this signal is not strong enough.
 In that case, an additional incentive can be required.
 In Evernote, a company offers a $1000 boon for every employee who takes at least a week off.
-In a workaholism-loving world of high-tech companies, encouraging the employees to take days off can be the only way for them to actually do that.
+The workaholism-loving world of high-tech companies encourages the employees to take days off can be the only way for them to actually do that.

 On the other hand, though, there should be a good guideline that shows the encouraged and forbidden practices – more can be found below.